Heuchera Villosa vs Americana: What’s The Difference?

 heuchera villosa vs heuchera americana

 The inflorescences can reach up to 1 foot long and 1-2 inches in diameter.
-The flowers are larger and more numerous than the competitor.
-The color of the flowers is white to light pink.
+The flowers are larger and more numerous than the competitors’.
+They are white to light pink.

 The inflorescences are shorter and more loose.
 The number of flowers is noticeably less than its competitor.
 A slight advantage is that the color of the flowers can be bright pink or orange, depending on the variety.